Proven Jolly Phonics Methods for Reading and Writing

 Jolly Grammar 1

-There are 36 explicit lessons to teach a wide range of language forms including the parts of speech in Jolly Grammar 1.
+There are 36 explicit lessons to teach a wide range of language forms, including the parts of speech, in Jolly Grammar 1.
 Included are lessons for plurals – regular and irregular; punctuation; and simple verb tenses… past, present, and future.
 36 lessons are also provided to teach a range of spelling rules.
-And there is a review of the 42 sounds of our language and alternate spellings of sounds.
+There is also a review of the 42 sounds in our language and their alternate spellings.
 This program takes part of the time devoted to English.
 It provides the ‘language’ rather than the ‘literature’ element.
 For the ‘literature’ element, children will read storybooks, such as The Jolly Readers.

 Grammar Handbooks